twp88/CV/README.md

 I have just graduated from Makers Academy, the best coding bootcamp in Europe which is built on the foundations of TDD, XP, pair programming and above all Agile.

 Having teetered on the abyss of a lifetime of TEFL drudgery, mixed with the ecstasy of travelling for six years, I decided to put my mind to more constructive and challenging pursuits.
-Emerging from this chrysalis of international travel as a trilingual sensual butterfly with well honed communicative skills (try teaching the third conditional to a non native speaker), I chose to investigate turning my part time hobby of coding into something more renumerable and professional.
+Emerging from this chrysalis of international travel as a trilingual sensual butterfly with well honed communicative skills (try teaching the third conditional to a non native speaker), I chose to investigate turning my part time hobby of coding into something more remunerable and professional.

 My ideal role would be as a Full Stack Junior Developer in a place that embraces these concepts, in a communicative and open environment.